 5. Be Flexible, but not to the Detriment of the Company

-By partnering with a collections BPO agency like Slingshot, you can leave these tricky negotiations to trained customer service representatives (CSRs).
-Rather than struggling to seek a balance between prompt payment and positive customer relationships, you can outsource these calls to our professionals making your collections process painless.
+By partnering with a AR management BPO agency like Slingshot, you can leave these tricky negotiations to trained customer service representatives (CSRs).
+Rather than struggling to seek a balance between prompt payment and positive customer relationships, you can outsource these calls to our professionals making your payment process painless.

 6. Implement and Encourage Auto-Payments